Skip to content

 SimpleStates is self-hosted.
 Your environment can misfire.
 Networks can fail.
 Databases can go down.
 Inputs can be stale, missing, or incorrect.

-Your application defines how to behave when signals cannot be confirmed.
+Your application defines how to behave when evidence is missing or focused facts cannot be confirmed.
 That includes choosing fail-open or fail-closed behavior per use case.

-SimpleStates emits stored facts only.
+SimpleStates preserves submitted evidence and emits stored facts only.
 It does not guarantee safety, correctness, or appropriateness for your domain.

 WHO THIS IS FOR